pvdz/preval/tests/cases/string_escapes/packer_halp3.md

 ## Todos triggered

-- we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
-- objects in isFree check
+- (todo) objects in isFree check
-- inline computed array property read
+- (todo) inline computed array property read

 ## Globals